-22.00 Union Security
+21.00 Union Security

-22.01 The Employer shall not discriminate against any Employee by reason of membership in a Union.
-Every Employee must be or become a member of a Union and every Employee who is a member

-- or becomes a member of a Union shall maintain their membership in the Union as a condition of employment. - 22.02 The Employer shall remit to the Union all Union Dues (including Field Dues) and other remittances required by the Standard Provincial Agreement in accordance with the terms of that Standard Provincial Agreement. - 22.03 Duly Authorized representatives of the Union shall have access to the Project Site at all times, provided that they do not unnecessarily interfere with the progress of the work and comply with the safety and security regulations.
-They shall notify the proper representative of the Contractor prior to proceeding on the T&G Project. - 22.04 Where the Union chooses to appoint Job Stewards the appointment shall be as is provided for in the Standard Provincial Agreement. - 22.05 Any and all other union security provisions in the Standard Provincial Agreement which are not otherwise in conflict with this Article are adopted herein for the appropriate Local Union.
+- 21.01 The Employer shall not discriminate against any Employee by reason of membership in a Union.
+Every Employee must be or become a member of the Union and every Employee who is a member or becomes a member of a Union shall maintain their membership in the Union as a condition of employment. - 21.02 The Employer shall remit to the Union all Union Dues (including Field Dues) and other remittances required by the Standard Provincial Agreement.
+Payments must be remitted by the 15th day of the month following the month the deductions and contributions were made together with a list of the names and Social Insurance Numbers of the employees on whose behalf the deductions and contributions are being made, also opposite each name on the list, the figures upon which the deductions and contributions were made shall be shown. - 21.03 Duly Authorized representatives of the Union shall have access to the Project Site at all times, provided that they do not unnecessarily interfere with the progress of the work and comply with the safety and security regulations.
+They shall notify the proper representative of the Employer prior to proceeding on the Penstock Installation Project. - 21.04 Where the Union chooses to appoint Job Stewards the appointment shall be as is provided for in the Standard Provincial Agreement. - 21.05 Any and all other union security provisions in the Standard Provincial Agreement which are not otherwise in conflict with this Article are adopted herein.

-23.00 Code of Excellence
+22.00 Code of Excellence

-- 23.01 The Parties, with the concurrence of the Owner, support the application and administration of the "Code of Excellence" contained in Schedule "B". - 23.02 The Parties agree that they shall deal with the below listed matters on the basis that they will consider each of the items and agree on programs, implementation and administration.
-Those matters are health and safety, site closures, pre-job markups, training and maximization of the practical use of apprentices, and where appropriate, trainees. - 23.03 The Parties agree that they will provide for the implementation of and administration of the program to minimize absenteeism and maximize retention, the commitments to increase productivity, the program of Job Steward/supervisor leadership, the program for delivery of training and skills upgrading, and to assist in recruitment. - 23.04 The Parties agree to discuss matters of mutual interest pertaining to the T&G Project with the objective of promoting and maintaining beneficial relations and co-operation between the parties, and to discuss and implement ways to make the T&G Project successful.
+- 22.01 The Parties, with the concurrence of the Owner, support the application and administration of the "Code of Excellence" contained in Schedule "B". - 22.02 The Parties agree that they shall deal with the below listed matters on the basis that they will consider each of the items and agree on programs, implementation and administration.
+Those matters are health and safety, site closures, pre-job markups, training and maximization of the practical use of apprentices, and where appropriate, trainees. - 22.03 The Parties agree that they will provide for the implementation of and administration of the program to minimize absenteeism and maximize retention, the commitments to increase productivity, the program of Job Steward/supervisor leadership, the program for delivery of training and skills upgrading, and to assist in recruitment. - 22.04 The Parties agree to discuss matters of mutual interest pertaining to the Penstock Installation Project with the objective of promoting and maintaining beneficial relations and co-operation between the parties, and to discuss and implement ways to make the Penstock Installation Project successful.

-24.00 Emergency Medical Coverage
+23.00 Emergency Medical Coverage

-The Parties agree that the following minimum emergency medical coverage will be provided to all workers while present in British Columbia in order to work on the T&G Project, and when travelling to and from the Work Site from outside British Columbia:
+The Parties agree that the following minimum emergency medical coverage will be provided to all workers while present in British Columbia in order to work on the Penstock Installation Project, and when travelling to and from the Work Site from outside British Columbia: